lnalborczyk/resources/README.md

 How should we determine the sample sitze of our study?
 Do we have to do it a priori or can we stop recruitment when we have sufficient evidence to conclude?

+* When power analyses based on pilot data are biased: Inaccurate effect size estimators and follow-up bias (https://psyarxiv.com/b7z4q/)

+* At what...

-* ...
+* SBF...

+* BFDA Bayes factor design analysis: https://github.com/nicebread/BFDA

-* A fully automatised, transparent, reproducible and blind protocol for sequential analyses (Beffara, Bret, & Nalborczyk, [2019](https://osf.io/mwtvk/)).
+* A fully automatised, transparent, reproducible and blind protocol for sequential analyses (Beffara, Bret, & Nalborczyk, [2020](https://osf.io/mwtvk/)).

 ### Analysing data